johanjordaan/instanthadoop/README.md

 ### Setup

 ### Start the cluster

+Spin up the cluster
 ```
 ih up --name --region --instance_type -az --nodes 10 --disk 20 --source s3:///
 ```

+Stop the the cluster and stop the machines
 ```
 ih down --name
 ```

+Kill the
 ```
 ih kill --name
 ```